crate/cratedb-examples/topic/chatbot/Building a PDF Knowledge Assistant- Step by Step.md

 ```

 ##### Create the database table
-Define a function to create the database table for storing the if it doesn’t exist:
+Define a function to create the database table for storing the data if it doesn’t exist:

 ``` python
 def create_table():